top of page

 About Stefan Gilthorpe, M.D.

-Double board certified anesthesiologist and interventional pain physician specializing in minimally invasive spine surgeries and procedures for chronic and acute pain.
+Dr. Stefan Gilthorpe, M.D. is a double board-certified anesthesiologist and interventional pain physician specializing in minimally invasive spine surgeries and procedures for chronic and acute pain.

 Specialty: Anesthesiology